 Article.
 By Clarence Lusane.
 2014.

-Critical review of upper elementary non-fiction book about George Washington and the people he kept in bondage.
+Critical review of an upper elementary non-fiction book about George Washington and the people he kept in bondage.

 By Clarence Lusane